-We want to hear from everyone that wants to join us and take part in the campaign.
+We want to hear from everyone that wants to join us and keep promoting the Plastic Free message.
 Please contact us if you wish to take part.

 There are many ways to get involved – organising plastic free events near you, taking part in litter picking, contacting shops to reduce/ stop the use of single use plastics, promote the Refill Devon campaign, engage with local schools and community groups.

 Good to know….signing up to the Plastic Free Newton Abbot pledge does not require you to make your business or organisation plastic free, it means that you commit to reducing the amount of single use plastic your organisation is throwing-away.
 One step at a time….

 To see what we are doing visit us on Facebook.